pfrazee/ssbmail/README.md

 This makes me a little uncomfortable.
 Imagine your private key was posted on pastebin.
-Since your messages can be retrieved freely, the entire world could now see your PMs, without expending a whole lot of effort.
+Since your messages can be retrieved freely, the entire world could now see your PMs, without expending a whole lot of effort to get them.

 A private key compromise is always going to be disasterous.
 But, we can still take steps to contain the damage.